mackali1453/mobilist/README.md

 	"password":"123456"
 }.
 ```
 Login API returns a token.
-To access other API endpoints you must use that token in request header for authorization.
+To access other API endpoints you must use that token in request header for authentication.
 But first you must remove comment lines in HomeControllerRouter.ts file.